wormhole-foundation/wormhole/whitepapers/0007_governor.md

 Governor divides token-based transactions into two categories: small transactions, and large transactions.

 - **Small Transactions:** Transactions smaller than the single-transaction threshold of the chain where the transfer is originating from are considered small transactions.
 During any 24h sliding window, the Guardian will sign token bridge transfers in aggregate value up to the 24h threshold with no finality delay.
 When small transactions exceed this limit, they will be delayed until sufficient headroom is present in the 24h sliding window.
-A transaction either fits or is delayed, they are not artifically split into multiple transactions.
+A transaction either fits or is delayed, they are not artificially split into multiple transactions.
 If a small transaction has been delayed for more than 24h, it will be released immediately and it will not count towards the 24h threshold.
 - **Large Transactions:** Transactions larger than the single-transaction threshold of the chain where the transfer is originating from are considered large transactions.
 All large transactions have an imposed 24h finality delay before Wormhole Guardians sign them.
 These transactions do not affect the 24h threshold counter.

 ### Asset pricing